Engee documentation

 Functions

-Functions are the basic building blocks of a programme.
-They allow you to organise your code, make it more readable and reusable.
-In Julia, functions can be simple or complex, depending on the task at hand.
-If you’re just starting out on your programming journey, functions are something you’ll be working with all the time.
-They help you break down complex tasks into smaller, more manageable pieces.
+Functions are the basic building blocks of a program.
+They allow you to organize your code, make it more readable and reusable.
+In Julia, functions can be either simple or complex, depending on the task.
+If you’re just starting out in programming, functions are something you’ll be working with all the time.
+They help break down complex tasks into smaller and more manageable parts.

-Functions in Julia are defined using the function keyword.
+Functions in Julia are defined using a keyword function.
 They can return values using return or automatically return the result of the last expression.
 Let’s look at an example:

 function fname(x, y)